The racialization of Japan

 MOFA fought a very significant semantic battle over CERD's contention that residents of so-called "buraku", or former outcaste communities, are in some sense a "descent" minority and therefore fall within the scope of ICERD.
 MOFA expressed its contrary opinion regarding "national origin" and "descent" minorities as follows.

 Furthermore, concerning "descent" provided in Article 1(1) of this Convention, in the process of deliberation on the Convention, there was the problem that the words "national origin" may lead to the misunderstanding that the words include the concept of "nationality" which is a concept based on legal status.
 In order to solve the problem, "descent" was proposed together with "place of origin" as a replacement for "national origin".
 However, we know that the wording was not sufficiently arranged after that, and "descent" remained in this provision.
+Based on such deliberation process, in application of the Convention, "descent" indicates a concept focusing on the race or skin color of a past generation, or the national or ethnic origins of a past generation, and it is not understood as indicating a concept focusing on social origin.
+At the same time, with regard to the Dowa issue (discrimination against the Burakumin), the Japanese government believes that "Dowa people are not a different race or a different ethnic group, and they belong to the Japanese race and are Japanese nationals without question." |

 In order to understand MOFA's concern with CERD's view that buraku residents constitute a "descent" minority, certain facts need clarification.
 First, there are no outcastes in Japan today.
 To allege otherwise would be discriminatory under the Constitution.
 Nor are there alive today any former outcastes, for outcaste status was abolished in 1871.
 There are only residents and former residents of neighborhoods historically associated with outcaste communities.
 How many present or former residents are descendants of yesteryear's outcastes is not clear.
 Demographically, though, simply being affiliated with a buraku through present or past residence, not ancestry, engenders the risk that a person will incur discrimination from someone who harbors prejudice.